deepdoctection/notebooks/README.md

   </h3>
 </p>

+# Breaking changes

+With the latest release of **deep**doctection v.0.33.0 the package has been refactored and is not compatible with previous releases.
+If you are on a previous version, please update to the latest version or choose the repo version that is tagged with v.0.32.0

+# Jupyter Notebooks for **deep**doctection

 In this repo you will find jupyter notebooks that used to be in the main repo [**deep**doctection](https://github.com/deepdoctection/deepdoctection).
 If you encouter problems, feel free to open an issue in the **deep**doctection repository.

 In addition, the repo contains a folder with examples that are used in the notebooks.